prattlOrg/prattl/README.md

 ## Features

-- Transcribe audio and output to stdout/json (supports multiple file input)
+- Transcribe audio and output to stdout in json format (supports multiple file input)
 - Helps with drafting captions for your editing workflow

 ### Prattl manages its own python distribution